CLOUD COMPUTING TERMS

 FMC is the integrated connectivity between fixed and wireless telecommunications network.
 It is used by carriers to provide a seamless switching between cellular and local networks for mobile phone users.

 In data communications, a packet switching method that uses available bandwidth only when it is needed.
-This fast packet switching method is efficient enough to transmit voice communications with the proper network management
+This fast packet switching method is efficient enough to transmit voice communications to the proper network management

 IM or Instant Messaging or Chat